Who Are We?

 In 2010, Harrogate Women’s Aid merged with IDAS and over the next few years, Selby and Craven Domestic Abuse Services did the same.
 They now work across North Yorkshire and have won contracts to provide services in Scarborough and Ryedale along with a countywide contract to provide ISVA (Independent Sexual Violence Advisor) support to victims and survivors of sexual violence.
 More information can be found on this link: https://www.idas.org.uk/

-Bring and Share tea to be served from 4:30.
-All are welcome
+at Collingham MC.
+Bring and Share tea to be served from 4:30 pm.

 Circuit President– Mrs Sue Jakeman